PHOENIX FUTSAL PROGRAM

 • We anticipate the tournament fee to be in the range of $200-$300.

-10. If there are enough players in a certain age group, would there be 2 teams or more?
+9. If there are enough players in a certain age group, would there be 2 teams or more?

 • Yes, based on the initial interest we expect 2-3 teams in most single year age bands when it’s all said and done.

-11. Regular league games who would we play?
+10. Regular league games who would we play?

 • It’s important to note that, in general, Futsal does not have as much “structure” as outdoor soccer.
 It’s still very much in its infancy from a league standpoint.
-That said, we are blessed with a large player pool, so we are generally able to get competitive matches without having to look to hard or far
+That said, we are blessed with a large player pool, so we are generally able to get competitive matches without having to look to hard or too far.